You're reading an pre-release version of this documentation.

 The Bool type corresponds to a boolean value (True or False) or a single bit/wire used in a hardware design.
 While named similarly it should not be confused with Scala Boolean type which does not describe hardware but truth values in the Scala generator code.

-An important concept and rule-of-thumb to understand is that the Scala Boolean type is used in places where elaboration-time HDL code-generation decision making is occuring in Scala code.
+An important concept and rule-of-thumb to understand is that the Scala Boolean type is used in places where elaboration-time HDL code-generation decision making is occurring in Scala code.
 Like any regular program it affects execution of the Scala program that is SpinalHDL at the time the program is being run to perform HDL code generation.

 Therefore the value of a Scala Boolean can not be observed from hardware, because it only exists ahead-of-time in the SpinalHDL program at the time of HDL code-gen.